muhammad-arsalan-niazi/Niazi-Tools/README.md

 Convert a large block of text into a list of individual lines.
 Each line can be edited, deleted, or copied with a single click, either marking it as done or removing it from the list.
 Perfect for working through lists, tasks, or data.

 ### 2. 📝 Copyable Paragraphs
-Similar to Copyable Lines, this tool splits a large text block into individual paragraphs based on blank lines.
-Each paragraph can be edited, deleted, or copied, making it ideal for working with articles, reports, or long-form content.
+Add up to 10 paragraphs manually or upload multiple .txt files in bulk.
+The tool converts them into a list of distinct, copyable paragraphs, preserving all original formatting.
+It's ideal for working with articles, reports, or long-form content.

 ### 3. 🔍 Find & Replace
 Perform powerful bulk find-and-replace operations on your text.
-You can add multiple rules for finding and replacing text and apply them all at once.
+You can add up to 10 rules for finding and replacing text and apply them all at once.

 ### 4. 📧 Email Extractor
 Quickly scan large amounts of text or upload files (.txt, .csv, .xls, and .xlsx) to find all email addresses, count their occurrences, and list the unique ones.
+The tool intelligently prioritizes email columns in spreadsheet files.

 ### 5. 🗺️ Query Generator
 Instantly generate a list of search queries for a specific service across all major locations (states, counties, or provinces) of a selected country (UK, USA, or Canada).
 Perfect for market research or lead generation campaigns.

+### 6. ⏰ Time Interval Generator
+Create a list of time entries based on a starting time, a fixed interval, and the number of entries you need.
+Ideal for creating schedules, timetables, or event timelines.
+You can generate thousands of entries and download them as a .txt file.

+### 7. 🔁 Line Repeater
+Quickly generate a large number of repeated lines from a single piece of text.
+Perfect for creating test data, bulk lists, or any scenario where you need to duplicate a line many times.
+It supports downloading for very large lists.

+### 8. 🚀 Email Campaign Builder
+A powerful tool to assemble campaign data.
+Combine a list of emails with rotating subjects and paragraphs, paired with auto-generated time slots.
+The output provides separate, individually copyable and editable fields for easy use in your email client.

 ## 🚀 Technology Stack